esrg-knights/FantasyCourtWebsite/README.md

 This repository contains the source code for the website of Fantasy Court.

 # Legacy Code
-The old code (pure HTML and CSS) is avaible under the `legacy/` folder.
+The old code (pure HTML and CSS) is available under the `legacy/` folder.

 # Hugo
 The new site utilises Hugo to make everything more maintainable.
 It can be found under the `hugo/` folder.